saraswatmks/saraswatmks.github.com/_posts/2026/2026-07-12-disaggregated-prefill-decode-vllm.md

     return preferred
 ```

-**Fix:** Above 85% utilization, spill to the least loaded node and accept one
-cold prefill hit.
-The 1,800-token cold prefill adds ~12ms to TTFT — far better
-than a 400ms queue.
+**Fix:** Above 85% utilization, spill to the least loaded node and accept one cold prefill hit.
+The 1,800-token cold prefill adds ~12ms to TTFT, far better than a 400ms queue.
 Cache miss rate from spilling at peak: ~8%.
-Mean TTFT
-improved because queue time was worse than the cold prefill cost.
+Mean TTFT improved because queue time was worse than the cold prefill cost.

 ### The edge case I still haven't fully solved
+---

 TP=4 on prefill means KV cache is sharded across 4 GPUs.
 Before transfer to the TP=1 decode node, the cache must be gathered onto one GPU first, an NCCL
 all-gather across all 4 prefill GPUs.
 At peak load, these all-gathers compete